BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 There can be more than one volume input on a given track, and the level is the *product* of all the volume inputs - this way a signal can be heard only if the dPLI is in a given range AND the wPLI is in some range, if either value comes to 0 the overall loudness will be 0.
 The potential issue with this choice is that when several inputs all have small but relevant values the product will be smaller still, I worked around this by adjusting my input ranges accordingly.

 These soundfiles can either be shorter loops like the HL drones, or longer melodies like the wPLI woodwinds or the HL strings.
-Including longer soundfiles that loop at different intervals (like in Brian Eno's Music for Airports) helps to give some stability to the overall musicalal form, I found that when using only loopPoint the music was too choppy and incoherent.
+Including longer soundfiles that loop at different intervals (like in Brian Eno's Music for Airports) helps to give some stability to the overall musical form, I found that when using only loopPoint the music was too choppy and incoherent.

 The current level of a Track is shown by the middle of the three horizontal sliders.